WHAT WILL I BE DOING?

 The jungle trek will take place either in Chiang Mai or Pai.

-Experience trekking, riding and bathing elephants, while water rafting and bamboo rafting on a jungle trek in a remote hill village.
-Try out your batering skills in the atmospheric and authentic night bazaar of Chiang Mai and pick up some bargain souvenirs.
-Optional extras available at this stage of the trip include zip wiring , Thai massage at the local women’s prison or watching Muay Thai Boxing.
+Experience trekking, walking with and bathing elephants, while water rafting and bamboo rafting on a jungle trek in a remote hill village.
+Try out your bartering skills in the atmospheric and authentic night bazaar of Chiang Mai and pick up some bargain souvenirs.
+Optional extras available at this stage of the trip include zip wiring, Thai massage at the local women’s prison and watching Muay Thai Boxing.

 Day 6-10: Pai

-Continue travelling North and visit Pai in northern Thailand where the pace of life slows to a crawl and accommodation is bamboo huts strung out along the river or wooded hillsides.
-Take the opportunity to enjoy the thrill of river tubing and elephant riding.
+Continue travelling North and visit Pai in northern Thailand where the pace of life slows to a crawl and accommodation takes the form of bamboo huts strung out along the river or wooded hillsides.
+Take the opportunity to enjoy the thrill of river tubing and walking with elephants.
 Trek through the beautiful rolling hillsides or appreciate the slower pace of life by travelling through the area by bicycle journeying further afield to explore the surrounding area from hotsprings and waterfalls to the Pai Canyon.
 Additional options include traditional Thai cooking classes or a circus school visit.

 Day 11-12: Chiang Mai to Bangkok;

 Travel back down through Chiang Mai and stop off to take in the exquisite sunrise or sunset over Chiang Mai from Wat Phra That Doi Suthep.
 Enjoy one last night out in Chiang Mai at the famous Rooftop Bar before travelling back to Bangkok for the next leg of the journey.

 Day 13-15: Kanchanaburi